Dara433/e-commerce-platform/README.md

 - `npm ci --only=production` excludes packages listed under `devDependencies` in our `package.json`.
 Installing only what is needed to run the app- not what's needed to develop or test it, hence, it speeds up run time for the production environment.

-- We copied the built files from our local `api` directory into the container's `/app/api` directory.
+- We copied the built files from the root directory `.` into the container's root directory `.`  (*remember we've set the container's root directory as `.app` from WORKDIR*)

 - We've exposed our app to port 3000, the default express server port our app (index.js) listens to.